Scoliosis Surgery: What is it and how is it performed?

 Idiopathic Scoliosis

-When the cause of scoliosis could not be identified, it is commonly referred to as Idiopathic scoliosis.
+When the cause of scoliosis cannot be identified, people commonly refer to it as idiopathic scoliosis.
 Like congenital scoliosis, it is present at the time of birth for unknown reasons.
-It is normally understood that idiopathic scoliosis is caused due to some genetic factors that run in families.
+It is commonly understood that idiopathic scoliosis results from genetic factors that run in families.

 Who Qualifies for Scoliosis Surgery?

-As mentioned earlier, mild curvatures or bends in the spine are treated in nonsurgical ways like using braces, massage, and physical therapies.
+As mentioned earlier, healthcare professionals treat mild curvatures or bends in the spine nonsurgically, using methods such as braces, massage, and physical therapies.
 Curvature is considered to be sharp and problematic if;

 • It is greater than 50 degrees (in kids who are still growing)